Grammar & Formatting

 All guidelines on capitalization of Mendix terminology are listed in the Mendix Product Naming Guide.

-We do not capitalize the names of the editors, such as: the microflow editor, the page editor, the domain model editor.
+Do not capitalize the names of the editors, such as the microflow editor, the page editor, and the domain model editor.

 Capitalize external tools and methodologies that are used by the Mendix Platform (for example, Subversion, Scrum, and Sprint).

-When referring directly to the UI (for example, in a procedure or how-to), you should directly reflect how the entity is written and capitalized on the UI (and apply bold styling).
+When referring to the UI (for example, in a procedure or how-to), reflect how the entity is written and capitalized on the UI (and apply bold styling).

 The domain model is a data model that describes…